World Organization of the Scout Movement: WOSM emblem history

 In 1955, WOSM's emblem was redesigned in mid-century minimalist style, dropping the continent names and circles and replacing them with a circle of tied rope in the style of family clan emblems.
 The redesign was introduced at WOSM's 8th World Scout Jamboree by former Boy Scouts of Greece National Commissioner Demetrios Alexatos.

 In August 2024, WOSM introduced a minor redesign of its emblem.

-Use by WOSM member organizations
+Use by WOSM member organisations

-WOSM's emblem is worn by Scouts and Scouters of several of its member organizations, which determine the manner in which WOSM's emblem is worn.
+WOSM's emblem is worn by Scouts and Scouters of several of its member organisations, which determine the manner in which WOSM's emblem is worn.

 The Scout Association (United Kingdom)

 The Scout Association refers to WOSM's emblem as its "Membership Award" and uses it as its joining badge for its Beavers, Cubs, Scouts, Explorer Scouts and Scout Network, with progressing requirements intended to help the member understand their commitment.

 Scouting America

-Scouting America (SA) refers to WOSM's emblem as the World Crest.
-It may be worn on SA uniforms as an emblem of the worldwide Scout Movement.
-SA first used the badge as an award for Scouts and Scouters who participated in an international Scouting event from early 1956 through 1991 with requirements devised by each council.
-In 1991, SA made it part of the uniform for all Scouts and its International Activity Patch replaced the World Scout Crest as an award.
+Scouting America refers to WOSM's emblem as the World Crest.
+It may be worn on Scouting America uniforms as an emblem of the worldwide Scout Movement.
+Scouting America first used the badge as an award for Scouts and Scouters who participated in an international Scouting event from early 1956 through 1991 with requirements devised by each council.
+In 1991, Scouting America made it part of the uniform for all Scouts and its International Activity Patch replaced the World Scout Crest as an award.